-When one of the group members’ account is being hacked, hackers can be able to read messages in the group
+When a hacker occupies one of the group members’ account, he can read messages in the group

-if it happens for that person to be the admin, hacker can also able to add or remove some members and change the setting of that group.
+if it happens for that person to be the admin, hacker can also add or remove some members and change the setting of that group.

 Well, Privacy Isn’t Often About Hacking Threats, Is It?

-Sometimes it isn’t about a hacking threat that makes us nervous.
-Nevertheless, it is the crowded contact list that is mixed between business and personal contacts driving us to feel that our privacy is actually on the edge.
+Sometimes it isn’t only about, ” is WhatsApp secure ” or about a hacking threat that makes us nervous.
+Nevertheless, it is the crowded mixed contact list between business and personal contacts driving us to feel that our privacy is actually on the edge.
 For feeling more organized and secure, get to use WhatsApp Business to track your business contacts and follow with your customers and employees away from your personal chats and social life.
-This remarks many advantages that WhatsApp Business has over WhatsApp Messenger, as clarified in here.
+This remarks many advantages that WhatsApp Business has over WhatsApp Messenger, as clarified here.

 You can activate a virtual phone number for WhatsApp as a professional channel of communication for your business to receive inquiries for sales and support.
 At the same time, you are enjoying the chat with your family members and friends on the other private number.
 Isn’t it cool?
 Moreover, you can go on job interviews, place marketing calls or better yet publish it on your website to receive calls from your customers and other business associates with the world’s most downloaded communication app while you are protecting your privacy.
 Visit here to know more regarding why you are to get a virtual phone number for WhatsApp.